 - The Reproductive Genomics Program: Mouse Models of Infertility is an NICHD-funded program at the Jackson Laboratory uses ENU mutagenesis to produce mouse models of infertility and includes mutagenesis of the mouse genome, phenotypic screening for infertility mutations, and regional mapping of each mutation to a chromosome.
 Breeding stock is available for scientists interested in using these models in their own research programs.

 - The Reproductive Medicine Network (RMN), founded in 1989, carries out large, multicenter clinical trials of diagnostic and therapeutic interventions for male and female infertility and reproductive diseases and disorders.
 The Network, which is funded through the NICHD's FI Branch, is comprised of seven research sites and a data coordinating center.
-The RMN currently has several ongoing clinical studies, including a clinical trial to assess the efficacy of several medications designed to help women with PCOS conceive and deliver healthy babies.
+A recent clinical trial assessed the efficacy of several medications designed to help women with PCOS conceive and deliver healthy babies.

-- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction & Infertility Research (SCCPIR)is a national network of centers aimed at improving human reproductive health through the accelerated transfer of basic science findings into clinical practice.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR)is a national network of centers aimed at improving human reproductive health through the accelerated transfer of basic science findings into clinical practice.
 The SCCPIR is a research-based program supported through the NICHD's FI Branch that is designed to promote multidisciplinary interactions between basic and clinical scientists with the goal of improving reproductive health.
 Several of the centers focus on diseases and disorders of the female reproductive system, including PCOS.

 - The Mammalian Reproductive Genetics Database , maintained through the SCCPIR, stores information and literature regarding genes and mammalian reproduction.